 - Loss of financial support

-Noneconomic damages are more subjective and less easily valued.
-In a wrongful death case, they could include:
+Non-economic damages are more subjective.
+In a wrongful death case, they may include:

 - Loss of love, companionship, emotional support, and guidance